 The Bank's assets and liabilities are indexed according to the Unidad de Fomento (UF) variation.
 The Bank has, in general, more assets than liabilities in UF.
 Therefore, moderate rises in inflation have a positive effect on repricing income, while a fall in the UF value negatively impacts the Bank's margin.
 To manage this risk, the Assets and Liabilities Committee limits the difference between UF-denominated assets and liabilities, which may not exceed 30% of the Bank's interest-earning assets.
-This mismatch is managed on a day-to-day basis by Financial Management, and the limits are calculated and monitored by the Market Risk Division.
+Financial Management manages this mismatch on a day-to-day basis, and the limits are calculated and monitored by the Market Risk Division.